What is a 5C situation analysis?

 What are the 5 C's of marketing?

-Unsurprisingly, the 5c model is based around 🥁… 5 fundamental elements, with each area directly linked to your business model.
+Unsurprisingly, as above, the 5c model is based around 🥁… 5 fundamental elements, with each area directly linked to your business model.

 These are: